 Kyrgyzstan, home to 6.2 million people, has experienced several years of stable economic growth.
 However, poverty still affects about a third of people in rural areas, and many families depend on remittances from workers working overseas, especially in Russia.

-FINCA Kyrgyzstan has grown to serve over 116,000 people across the entire country and is actively expanding its footprint through partnerships and low-cost channels such as mobile banking.
+FINCA Kyrgyzstan has grown to serve people across the entire country and is actively expanding its footprint through partnerships and low-cost channels such as mobile banking.
 FINCA Kyrgyzstan is a fully licensed bank, offering a diverse range of savings, credit and money-transfer services.
 The bank was awarded Smart Certification in recognition of its rigorous client protection practices.

 Reaching the Financially Excluded

 Financial exclusion is pervasive throughout Kyrgyzstan.
 Six in ten adults lack access to banking services — higher than the regional average.
 In the face of such broad gaps in coverage, FINCA Kyrgyzstan is is also driving financial access to the most marginalized populations.
 Most of its clients live in rural areas and over half are women.

 FINCA's customers in Kyrgyzstan enjoy relatively good living standards compared with their counterparts in the region.
 Unlike Tajikistan or Georgia, the vast majority of people have safe drinking water in their homes.
 Likewise, educational levels and access to electricity are better than most other places where FINCA works.